 Yes.
 If you were sexually abused in church by anyone granted authority by the Church, including a Church volunteer, you may be permitted to bring a claim for damages against the Catholic Church.
 Those abused on Church property, including in a school, may also bring a claim against the Church for breaching its duty to protect guests.
 Claims are also cognizable if the Church did not report suspected abuse to the police, permitted employees to work for the Church who had a history of sexual misconduct, or otherwise tried to cover up the abuse.

 Priests have little to no liquid assets.
-As such, most claims for sexual abuse are brought directly against the Catholic Church itself.
+As such, most claims for sexual abuse are brought directly against the Catholic Church, often the parish or diocese, itself.

 Calling the police and filing a police report is the first step in protecting your child.
 Further, it may be your legal duty as a parent to report these suspicions.
 Bradenton police officers may connect you with medical and psychological resources designed to aid your family, and they can often work with the Church to identify and suspend the alleged sexual offender during an investigation.

 Special investigators train to handle child sexual abuse claims with care, and we do not recommend that you report these claims to the Church without our aid and that of law enforcement officials.
 Unfortunately, certain members of the Catholic Church covered up sexual abuse claims for years, and you want to avoid the destruction of potential evidence.

 If you believe your child was subject to sexual abuse in the past, you should still file a police report and contact a Catholic Church sexual abuse lawyer to discuss potential claims against the Church.
 Dolman Law Group is here for you and your family.